OfekGlick/YOLOv5-Medical-Tool-Detection/README.md

  </ul>

 ## How to run?
-#### Prepare envoriment
+#### Prepare environment
 1. Clone this project
-2. pip/conda install the requirments.txt file
+2. pip/conda install the requirements.txt file

 ### Reproduce results
 #### main.py